Climate and Average Weather Year Round in Clarkdale Arizona, United States

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Clarkdale varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Clarkdale is August, with an average of 10.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 37% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Clarkdale experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10 months, from June 25 to April 26, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 13, with an average total accumulation of 2.0 inches.
+The month with the most rain in Clarkdale is August, with an average rainfall of 1.9 inches.

 The rainless period of the year lasts for 2.0 months, from April 26 to June 25.
-The least rain falls around June 7, with an average total accumulation of 0.2 inches.
+The month with the least rain in Clarkdale is June, with an average rainfall of 0.3 inches.